 What Size Pet Carrier Do I Need for My Small Dog?

 Figuring out the right size dog carrier for your small dog is less about fancy specs and more about making sure your pup doesn't feel like they're crammed into a sardine can.
-I learned this the hard way when my first attempt to fly with my 10-pound terrier mix involved a carrier that was technically airline-approved but left him panting and miserable.
+An airline-approved carrier can still be too small, leaving a 10-pound dog panting and miserable.

 Figuring out the right size dog carrier for your small dog is less about fancy specs and more about making sure your pup doesn't feel like they're crammed into a sardine can.
-I learned this the hard way when my first attempt to fly with my 10-pound terrier mix involved a carrier that was technically airline-approved but left him panting and miserable.
+An airline-approved carrier can still be too small, leaving a 10-pound dog panting and miserable.

 The key isn't just meeting the airline's minimums; it's about giving your dog enough room to actually be comfortable.
 It's about comfort and safety.
 Too small and they can't stand or turn.
 Too big, and some airlines won't allow it under the seat.
-My first mistake was focusing only on the airline's dimensions, not my dog's actual needs.
+A common mistake is focusing only on the airline's dimensions, not the dog's actual needs.

 The honest version: you need to measure your dog and understand their basic comfort needs before you even look at a carrier.
 It's not rocket science, but it does require a tape measure and a bit of common sense.